Skip to Main Content

 Inherent drawbacks of valve-in-valve procedures include a considerable frequency (up to 25%) of persistently strained pressure across the valve, the risk of getting a valve that is slightly too big or too small for the patient’s body size, the need for a pacemaker, and the risk of overexpanding the INTUITY valve skirt during deployment of the new valve, which can rupture the aorta.

-Senior author Joseph S. Coselli, MD, a cardiothoracic surgeon at Baylor College of Medicine and The Texas Heart Institute, said, “In this particular case, we showed that a self-expanding Evolut transcatheter valve can be successfully implanted into a degenerated, stenotic INTUITY valve.
+Senior author Joseph S. Coselli, MD, a cardiothoracic surgeon at Baylor College of Medicine, said, “In this particular case, we showed that a self-expanding Evolut transcatheter valve can be successfully implanted into a degenerated, stenotic INTUITY valve.
 To our knowledge, this specific approach had not been described in the literature before we published our case report.
 By positioning the Evolut valve a bit lower than the manufacturer suggests, we were able to maintain reasonable space for future coronary artery access, if needed, yet still achieve good hemodynamic outcomes and reduce strain across the valve.”

 The heartbeat: liquid wires to facilitate lifesaving treatments